yuqin50/Vector-Space/README1.md

  More about [http-server](https://www.npmjs.com/package/http-server).

 - **With limited time, all code need to be refined, especially for graphs.**
-`force_direct graph` is hard to select the node as labels are floating above it.
+`force_direct graph` is hard to select nodes as labels are floating above it.
 `tree graph` is difficult to visualize the structure if the nodes label are too long.

 ## Get Started